This is a great resource for answers, help, & advice to aquarium and pond questions not found elsewhere; With regular posts & article updates.

 I recommend reading this article for more about how a Wonder Shell may benefit your aquarium:

-Of the Indian Almond Leaf products, I prefer the newer Bio Lif which is made from almond leaves which naturally lowers pH (albeit slowly) as well as aid in the control of some pathogenic anaerobic bacteria (such as Aeromonas).
+Of the Indian Almond Leaf products, I prefer the now discontinued Bio Lif which is made from almond leaves which naturally lowers pH (albeit slowly) as well as aid in the control of some pathogenic anaerobic bacteria (such as Aeromonas).

 All these products tend to yellow the water, so keep this in mind, however this a very natural color for lower pH waters.